chrisfrank/nanostyled/README.md

 Nanostyled is a tiny library (< 1 Kb) for building styled UI elements in React and Preact.

-Like a CSS-in-JS library, nanostyled lets you build Components with complex default styles, then tweak those defaults with props:
+Like a CSS-in-JS library, nanostyled encapsulates complex styles into simple, tweakable components:

 ```jsx
 <Button>A nice-looking button</Button>